-If you know me well, chances are good that I have served you a bowl of soup.
+If you know me well, chances are that I have served you a bowl of soup.
 The thing I love about soup is it represents so many things all in one bowl, comfort, abundance, warmth and nourishment.
-In fact the whole idea of Adre’s Kitchen was started over a bowl of warm soup.
+In fact the whole idea of Adre’s Kitchen was started over a bowl of warm soup before we moved to Cape Town from London.

 Shouldn’t everything we eat bring us comfort and nourishment?